 Between the late fall of 1927 and the spring of 1928, Stuart Davis devoted himself to working on what became known as “the Egg Beater Series.”
 He nailed a fan, a rubber glove, and an eggbeater to a table top and spent months painting this composition.
 Did de Chirico’s painting inspire the series?
 Based on the date of Davis's first study for the series -- November 6, 1927 -- it seems likely that it did.

 From April to May 1928, Dudensing presented Davis’s Eggbeater series in a joint exhibition with paintings by Glenn Coleman.
-While Davis’s works remained unsold after the exhibition, his paintings were considered a critical success.** As he later recalled his intent for the series was to “strip a subject down to the real physical source of its stimulus.
+While Davis’s paintings remained unsold after the exhibition, they were considered a critical success.** As he later recalled his intent for the series was to “strip a subject down to the real physical source of its stimulus.
 Everything I have done since is based on the eggbeater idea.”***

 Today the four Eggbeater paintings are in American museum collections: